rohithgoud10/dontbotherme/README.md

 # DBM - Cab Service
 Nodejs app to run a simple UI and database .
 Code to run en enhanced version of k means clustering to get commuter clusters.
-Attached screenshots and video presented at hackathon-23
+Attached screenshots presented at hackathon-23